andreibenea/budd/README.md

 Some already implemented, some still a work in progress.
 This document will be updated as needed.

-- Account Management: Track your balance with deposits and withdrawals
+- Account Management: Track your balance with incomes and expenses
 - Transaction History: View detailed records of all financial activities with timestamps
 - Categorized Spending: Organize transactions by type (Food, Rent, Transportation, etc.)
 - Data Persistence: Automatic saving and loading of account data using JSON storage